travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ### Strategy

 Log into the platform machine via ssh.
 Then execute `travis console` to get into Travis' Ruby console.
-Via that console, reset the `is_syncing` flag for the users by executing the following command:
+Reset the `is_syncing` flag for user accounts that are stuck by running:

 ```bash
 $ travis console